JakePember/Sym-Crypt/README.md

 ------------
 Sym-Crypt is a CLI tool that uses symmetric encryption/decryption.
 You can use this tool to encrypt multiple values under one deciphering key.
-If you would like to decrypt the values later on, you may do so as well with this tool
+If you would like to decrypt the values later on, you may do so as well.

 REQUIREMENTS
 ------------